 Hard disc drive.
-The hard disc drive, if one is fitted, is where you can store all of your work.
-There is more about hard discs in Discs and disc drives on page 35.
+The hard disc drive is where you can store all of your work.
+There is more about hard discs in Discs and disc drives on page 37.

 Floppy disc drive.
 The computer uses 3.5 inch floppy discs, which you put into the slot in the front of the computer.
-Floppy discs are described in Discs and disc drives on page 35.
+Floppy discs are described in Discs and disc drives on page 37.

 Apps.
-Gives you quick access to some useful applications which are stored on the computer.
+Gives you quick access to some useful applications which are stored on the computer's hard disc.

 CD-ROM drive.
 If your computer is fitted with a CD-ROM drive, you will see the icon shown on the left.
 This gives you access to information on any CD-ROMs placed in the drive.
-There is more information about this in Using a CD-ROM Drive on page 103.
+There is more information about this in Using a CD-ROM Drive on page 109.

 If your computer is fitted with a network interface, there will also be a Net icon or Access icon.
 This lets you share information or equipment connected to other computers on the network.
-You'll find more information about networking in the RISC OS 3 User Guide and any specific documentation supplied with your computer.
+You'll find more information about networking in the RISC OS 3 User Guide.